coqui-ai/coqpit/README.md

     Python is good but not universal.
 Sometimes you train a ML model and use it on a different platform.
 So, you need your model configuration file importable by other programming languages.

-2. Simple dynamic value and type checking with default values.
+2. Simple dynamic value and type checking.

     If you are a beginner in a ML project, it is hard to guess the right values for your ML experiment.
 Therefore it is important to have some default values and know what range and type of input are expected for each field.